 Participants in this study tended to confirm previous research suggesting that students generally compartmentalize their writing knowledge across these two domains.
 I illustrate this trend through a case study of a particularly salient example of such compartmentalization provided by the experiences of one participant, Nora.
-However, among the experiences of the four participants who served as focal cases for the analysis I present in this study, there were two main exceptions to the compartmentalization trend.
+However, there were two main exceptions to the compartmentalization trend.
 For example, in response to unprecedented online rhetorical situations, three participants in this study reported selecting and transforming prior academic genre knowledge by infusing it with multimodal elements to meet the demands of the new rhetorical situation.
 This cluster of findings suggests a previously unexplored relationship between antecedent genre uptake as articulated by Angela Rounsaville (2012), and what Kara Poe Alexander, Michael-John DePalma, and Jeffrey Ringer (2016) term “adaptive remediation,” thus putting in conversation two previously separate theories of writing knowledge transfer.
 Additionally, when faced with open-ended writing assignments in unfamiliar disciplines in the humanities and social sciences, all participants reported drawing on their expertise in intersectional feminism, forged in the digital extracurriculum, as a means of locating topics for academic writing assignments.
 Through two micro-case studies of writers enacting this strategy, I explore the relationship between reading, content knowledge, and writing knowledge transfer, an area that is as yet under-explored in the writing knowledge transfer literature.